benjamin-jones/bigfive/README.md

 # bigfive
-Five Problems any Software Engineer ought to be able to solve in under and hour.
+Five Problems any Software Engineer ought to be able to solve in under an hour.